JRC1995/Chatbot/README.md

 * Utils/functions.py and Utils/functions_old.py utilize a code from here: https://gist.github.com/nealrs/96342d8231b75cf4bb82
 for contraction expansion.

+## Disclaimer:

+Both the Generative and Retrieval Module runs on Reddit data - which can be offensive or toxic. (although for the retrieval module, I haven't shared its data and whatever data you prepare is your responsibility)

 ## How conversation looks like:

 (Most of them are retrieved from Reddit Database)